Francoist Spain: National Catholicism

 The orphaned children of "Reds" were taught in orphanages run by priests and nuns that "their parents had committed great sins that they could help expiate, for which many were incited to serve the Church".

 Francoism professed a strong devotion to militarism, hypermasculinity and the traditional role of women in society.
 A woman was to be loving to her parents and brothers, faithful to her husband and to reside with her family.
 Official propaganda confined women's roles to family care and motherhood.
-Most progressive laws passed by the Second Republic were voided.
-Women could not become judges or testify in court.
-They could not become university professors.
-In the 1960s and 1970s, there was increasing liberalization, yet such measures would continue until Franco's death.
+Immediately after the civil war most progressive laws passed by the Republic aimed at equality between the sexes were nullified.
+Women could not become judges or testify in a trial.
+Their affairs and economic lives had to be managed by their fathers and husbands.
+In the 1960s and 1970s these restrictions were somewhat relaxed.

 In 1947, Franco proclaimed Spain a monarchy through the Ley de Sucesión en la Jefatura del Estado act, but did not designate a monarch.
 He had no particular desire for a king because of his strained relations with the legitimist heir to the Crown, Juan of Bourbon.
 Therefore, he left the throne vacant with himself as regent and set the basis for his succession.
 This gesture was largely done to appease monarchist factions within the Movement.
 At the same time, Franco wore the uniform of a captain-general (a rank traditionally reserved for the King), resided in the Royal Palace of El Pardo, appropriated the kingly privilege of walking beneath a canopy and his portrait appeared on most Spanish coins.
 Indeed, although his formal titles were Jefe del Estado (Head of State) and Generalísimo de los Ejércitos Españoles (Generalissimo of the Spanish Armies), he was referred to as Caudillo of Spain, by the Grace of God.
 Por la Gracia de Dios is a technical, legal formulation which states sovereign dignity in absolute monarchies and had been used only by monarchs before.

 Franco also received support from members of the Catholic resistance to Nazi Germany such as Otto von Habsburg and Clemens August Graf von Galen.

-The long-delayed selection of Juan Carlos of Bourbon as Franco's official successor in 1969 was an unpleasant surprise for many interested parties as Juan Carlos was the rightful heir for neither the Carlists nor the Legitimists.
+The long-delayed selection of Juan Carlos of Bourbon as Franco's official successor came in 1969, when the Cortes proclaimed him sucesor a título de Rey ("successor as King").